Hierarchical structure of the cosmic web and galaxy properties: Methods

-The resolution in our simulations limits us to three cut-off scales, $\beta_s = {4, 2, 1}$\mpch, which we applied to each one of the simulation boxes and the resulting particle distributions are labeled \Sbot, \Smid, and \Stop, respectively (see Fig. \ref{fig:density124}).
 From the final particle distribution at $z=0$ we estimate the corresponding density fields on a cubic grid of resolution $N_g = 512^3$.
-Additional steps in order to ensure good quality density fields and to remove small-scale spurious variations can be taken: voxels (cubic pixel) with density values ten times higher than the median of their adjacent voxels are substituted by the mean and the density field is smoothed with a Gaussian filter of $\sigma = 2$ voxels.
-The value of these kernels are the only free parameters in the \spine\-\ framework.
+Additional steps in order to ensure good quality density fields and to remove small-scale spurious variations or any type of artifacts can be taken: voxels (cubic pixel) with density values ten times higher than the median of their adjacent voxels are substituted by the mean and the density field is smoothed with a Gaussian filter of $\sigma = 2$ voxels.
+The value of these kernels are the only free parameters in the \spine{} framework.

 As our motivation lies in studying the internal structure of voids we require a method that excels in reconstructing the density field in the under-dense regions.
 For this reason we have used the CPU implementation\footnote{ \url{https://github.com/miguel-aragon/Lagrangian-Sheet-Density-Estimator}} of the Lagrangian Sheet Density Estimator (LSDE) method, originally proposed in \cite{Shandarin_2011, Abel2012}.
 The work of \cite{wojtak2016} follows the same procedure for estimating their density fields.